Sociology 001 - Introduction to Sociology » Summer 2022 » Exam 3

 What is the relationship between births to single women and their level of education?

-the greater the level of education, the fewer births to single women
+B. the lower the level of education, the fewer births to single women

-the lower the level of education, the fewer births to single women
+C. the greater the level of education, the more births to single women

-the greater the level of education, the more births to single women
+D. the greater the level of education, the fewer births to single women

 Question #25